pgbackrest/pgbackrest/README.md

 ## Recognition

 Primary recognition goes to Stephen Frost for all his valuable advice and criticism during the development of PgBackRest.
-It's a far better piece of software than it would have been without him.

 Resonate (http://www.resonate.com/) also contributed to the development of PgBackRest and allowed me to install early (but well tested) versions as their primary Postgres backup solution.